GabsAki/sar_sentence_classification/README.md

 **Could we create a model that helps us evaluate if an interview answer is compliant with this structure?**

 # The project
 This repository contain a notebook that creates a simple neural network model to classify sentences in one of the SAR categories.
+A detailed explanation from the project can be seen in the [presentation file](presentation.pdf).

 # Project keywords
 - Jupyter Notebook